mikeisfree/1/README.md

 - `imageTools.network.proxy` (string): Optional HTTP proxy like `http://user:pass@host:port` used for remove.bg requests.

 ## Notes
-- Conversion uses [Sharp](https://sharp.pixelplumbing.com/), supporting common formats including WebP, TIFF, GIF, BMP, JPEG.
+- Conversion uses [Jimp](https://github.com/jimp-dev/jimp), supporting JPEG/PNG/BMP inputs.
-- Background removal uses the official remove.bg REST API and returns a PNG with transparent background.
+- WebP, TIFF and GIF are not currently supported for the Convert to PNG command.
-- If Sharp fails to install on your platform, ensure you have a supported Node.js version.
-Most platforms use prebuilt binaries; otherwise build tools may be required.
+- Background removal uses the official remove.bg REST API and returns a PNG with transparent background (WebP input is supported here).

 ## Troubleshooting
 - "API key not set": Configure `imageTools.removeBgApiKey` in VS Code Settings.